Websites vs. Social Media: Do You Really Need Both?

 Have you ever logged into Facebook to see a specific post only to get distracted by a flashy headline?
 That headline might compel you to share, which then means you need to craft a witty comment.
 Before you know it an hour has passed and you’ve forgotten what you were doing there in the first place.

 Social media websites are noisy, so you must constantly compete for attention.
 A well-crafted post that includes a call-to-action can (hopefully) entice readers to your nice, quiet website where you can deliver your message in peace.

 Websites Provide Autonomy

 If you build your digital presence on a social media channel, you not only leave yourself vulnerable to their whims but you are also exposed to any sort of controversies they might become entangled in.
-Having some physical and legal separation between your brand and whatever social media channels you choose to participate in will allow you to disengage quickly if needed.
+Having some physical and legal separation between your brand and the social media channels you participate in will allow you to disengage quickly if needed.